Mash and Mallow

 While you can always get that perfect s’mores flavor instantly by using our Mash & Mallow S’mores Whiskey, this from-scratch recipe is a fantastic way to impress your friends or just treat yourself.
 It’s all about layering those nostalgic flavors of chocolate, graham cracker, and marshmallow into a timeless cocktail.
 Let’s get started.

-Step 1: Create the Graham Cracker Syrup
+Step 1: Whip Up the Graham Cracker Simple Syrup

 First things first, let’s make the syrup.
 This is the secret to getting that authentic graham cracker flavor into your drink.
 In a small saucepan, combine a quarter cup of honey, a quarter cup of brown sugar, two cinnamon sticks, and a half cup of water.
 Heat the mixture over medium heat, stirring until the sugar dissolves completely.
 You don’t need to bring it to a boil.
 Once the sugar is melted, take the pan off the heat and stir in a splash of vanilla extract.
 Let the syrup cool down, then use a fine-mesh strainer to remove the cinnamon sticks.
 You can find more detailed syrup instructions if you want to explore different variations.

-Step 2: Build Your Cocktail
+Step 2: Build the Perfect Drink

 Now for the main event.
 Grab a rocks glass and place a large ice cube inside—a large cube melts slower and keeps your drink from getting too watery.
 Pour in 1.5 ounces of your favorite bourbon or rye whiskey.
 For an even richer s’mores experience, this is the perfect moment to buy Mash & Mallow online and use it as your base.
 Next, add 0.75 ounces of your homemade graham cracker syrup.
 Finish it off with one dash of Angostura bitters and two dashes of chocolate bitters.
 Stir everything together for about 20-30 seconds to chill the drink and combine the flavors perfectly.

-Step 3: Prepare the Garnish
+Step 3: Garnish with a Toasted Marshmallow

 The garnish is what truly makes this a S’mores Old Fashioned.
 Take one or two large marshmallows and toast them until they’re golden brown and gooey.
 A small kitchen torch works wonders here, but you can also carefully toast them over a gas stove burner or under your oven’s broiler—just keep a close eye on them!
 Gently place the toasted marshmallows on top of the drink.
 For an extra touch, you can grate a little dark chocolate over the top.
 This final step adds a wonderful aroma and makes the drink a true multi-sensory experience.
 For more presentation ideas, check out our other cocktail recipes.

-Common Mistakes to Avoid
+Common Pitfalls and How to Avoid Them

 Making a S’mores Old Fashioned is pretty straightforward, but a few common slip-ups can keep it from being truly spectacular.
 Think of these as friendly tips to help you nail the recipe on your first try and every time after.
 Getting just a few details right—from the texture to the final garnish—can make all the difference between a good cocktail and a great one.